avdi/quarto/README.md

 ## Getting Started

-*Note*: Quarto is availble as a Ruby gem, which you can install in the usual way (`gem install quarto`).
+*Note*: Quarto is available as a Ruby gem, which you can install in the usual way (`gem install quarto`).
 But while the gem provides stability, it is laughably out of date.
 Indeed, installing the gem (instead of pointing to a GitHub repository) almost guarantees that